plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 ## Legendary Might
 *Beginning at 9th level, you can overcome even the harshest adversity.*

-**1/day:** When you fail a saving throw, you can choose to succeed instead.
+**1/day:** If you fail a saving throw, you can choose to succeed instead.

 At certain Fighter levels you can use this Ability additional times each day.
 You can use this Ability **2/day** starting at 13th level, and **3/day** starting at 17th level.